Assistant Professor of Economics

 Ph.D., University of Utah

-I joined the Austin College faculty in Fall 2017 after receiving my PhD in Economics from the University of Utah.
-My research interests are varied but currently focuses on the underlying causes of energy price shocks, particularly oil price shocks, how the shocks affect the macroeconomy of advanced and developing countries, and what appropriate policies responses can be used to address the shocks.
-Some of my recent work has been on the causal relationship between oil production and economic growth and development.
-Also, I have done research on the oil price-current account nexus where I examined whether a country’s level of financial development matters in explaining the sensitivity of current account balance to oil price fluctuations.
-My other string of research assessed the impact of state and local tax structure on economic growth across 50 U.S. states.
+Mikidadu Mohammed is Assistant Professor of Economics at Austin College.
+He received his PhD in Economics from the University of Utah.
+His research focuses on the underlying causes of energy price shocks, particularly oil price shocks, their macroeconomic effects and appropriate policy responses.
+Some of his recent work has been on the causal relationship between oil production and economic growth and development.
+He has also conducted research on the oil price-current account nexus for advanced and developing countries where he examined whether a country’s level of financial development matters in explaining the sensitivity of current account balance to oil price fluctuations.
+In another strand of research, he assessed the impact of State and local tax structure on economic growth across 50 U.S. States.

-At Austin College, I teach courses in International Trade Theory and Finance, International Business, and Principles of Macroeconomics.
-In the International Trade course, students study the major models of international trade and analyze trade policies.
+At Austin College, he teaches courses in International Trade Theory and Finance, International Business, and Principles of Macroeconomics.
+In the International Trade course, students study the major theories of international trade and evaluate diverse trade policies.
 In the International Finance course, students study the workings of the international capital and foreign exchange markets and evaluate different monetary and exchange rate policies.
-The International Business course challenges students to identify and examine the risks and opportunities of doing business abroad.
+The International Business course challenges students to identify and examine the risks and opportunities associated with doing business abroad.
 The principles of macroeconomics course introduce students to the core tools and methods for analyzing the aggregate economy.
-My principal objective in teaching these courses is to enhance my students’ independence of thought.
+His principal objective in teaching these courses is to enhance his students’ independence of thought.